Self Guided: Grand Tour Des Combins

 Cabane Mille - Panossiere Hut

 From the Col de Mille, the trail enters the Bagnes municipality, Switzerland’s largest at 282 km².
-The Tour des Combins route gradually turns northeast, reaching La Treutse (2,092m) after about an hour.
-From here, you'll enjoy sweeping views over the scattered hamlets of Bagnes, home to around 7,800 residents.
+The route gradually turns northeast, with epic views of Verbier - a stunning balcony trail (one of our favourite sections of the hike).
+The trail runs down a narrow saddle where from here, you'll enjoy sweeping views over the scattered hamlets of Bagnes, home to around 7,800 residents.
+You will cross though the dairy farm at the Lake Goli de Servay, there are cows on and around the trail - requiring you to open and close electric fences behind you.

 Day 10